Section Image

 Golf courses, Hart Memorial Park and the CALM Zoo

-Tuscany is about 2 miles south of Kern County’s most reputable parks.
+Some of Kern County's most popular green spaces are within reach.
 The Kern River Golf Course offers public tee times with views of the Sierra Nevada Mountains and the Kern River Canyon.
 The private Rio Bravo Country Club is also nearby.
-About 4 miles north, Hart Memorial Park is a 370-acre area with campgrounds, wildlife habitats and 6 miles of trails along the Kern River.
+About 4 miles north, the 370-acre Hart Memorial Park has campgrounds, wildlife habitats and 6 miles of trails along the Kern River.
 There are also two lakes with boat launches and fishing holes.
-City in the Hills Park has a disc golf course and athletic facilities such as basketball, volleyball and tennis courts.
+City in the Hills Park has a disc golf course and athletic facilities, such as basketball, volleyball and tennis courts.
 One vital stop for locals is the California Living Museum (CALM), a zoo with more than 400 species of native flora and fauna.

 A Tuscany golfer perfects his swing at the nearby Kern River Golf Course.